lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial5/tutorial.rst

 input is that three atom types are specified in the ``pair_coeff`` command, i.e.
 ``Si O H``.

-ADD FIGURE SIO-decorated Cracked silicon oxide after the addition of hydrogen atoms.
-The atoms are colored by their charges, with the newly added hydrogen atoms appearing as small greenish spheres.

 Then, let us adapt some familiar commands to measure the charges of all three types of atoms, and output the charge values into log files: